Self-Harm Counselling in London

 Self-harm treatment - The Harley Therapy™ approach

-Your expert and highly trained counsellor or psychotherapist at Harley Therapy™ is here to support you, not judge you.
+Our therapists understand you have been doing the best you can, and are here to support you, not judge you.
 Together you can get to the bottom of the issues that drive you to self-harm, as well as recognise the inner resources you have to move forward into handling life's challenges in a more constructive way.

-Self harm treatment at Harley Therapy™, London, can help you tackle your issues and move forward with a more positive outlook on your life.
+Self harm therapy at Harley Therapy™, London, can help you tackle your issues, raise your self-esteem, and move forward with a more positive outlook on yourself and your life.

-Call us now or complete our online booking form to make an appointment with one of our counselling psychologists and psychotherapists in the City of London, Canary Wharf or in Harley Street who can help.
+Call us now or complete our online booking form to make an appointment with one of our counselling psychologists or psychotherapists at Harley Street, London Bridge, and Liverpool Street.
+We also offer online therapy and telephone counselling.